President & CEO (Volunteer)

 Read Biography

-Heidi has worked in the youth homelessness sector for over 19 years, 17 of which she spent at the Boys and Girls Club of Calgary managing their Housing First programs.
+Heidi has worked in the youth homelessness sector for over 21 years, 17 of which she spent at the Boys and Girls Club of Calgary managing their Housing First programs.
 She currently uses her expertise in program development with the Safe Haven Foundation in Calgary and the Canadian Alliance to End Homelessness, conducting trainings and fidelity reviews as a CAEH trainer.
-Heidi supports A Way Home Canada and the Canadian Observatory on Homelessness through consultation work with the Making The Shift Demonstration Lab.
+Heidi also holds a role in a full-time capacity as the Manager of Training and Program Implementation with A Way Home and supports the demonstrations sites through the Making the Shift Research Project.
 Throughout her career–from studying Social Work to working in community development, managing programs, and program implementation, and now providing consultation, training, and technical assistance to communities across Canada–Heidi has been passionate about supporting youth and families to thrive, ensuring youth have a voice throughout.
 She is devoted to sharing her learnings, providing support, and building community across the youth homelessness sector.

 (She/Her)